infinitepower18/CrashReportKit/README.md

 CrashReportKit provides three focused library products:

-- `CrashReportKit` contains the underlying configuration, storage, and ZIP creation APIs.
-Use this product when building your own interface or integration.
+- `CrashReportKit` provides configuration, report storage, retention, and ZIP creation for custom integrations.
-- `CrashReportKitUI` contains an optional SwiftUI viewer and depends on `CrashReportKit`.
+- `CrashReportKitUI` provides an optional SwiftUI report viewer and depends on `CrashReportKit`.
-- `CrashReportKitExtension` contains the low-level crash processing, depends on `CrashReportKit`, and links Apple's `CrashReportExtension` framework.
+- `CrashReportKitExtension` creates reports from a crashed process, depends on `CrashReportKit`, and links Apple's `CrashReportExtension` framework.

 Choose only the products needed by each target.
-An app can link `CrashReportKit` directly and work with the reports via the provided APIs, or link `CrashReportKitUI` to use the included viewer.
+An app can link `CrashReportKit` directly and provide its own interface, or link `CrashReportKitUI` to use the included viewer.
 The Crash Report Extension target should link `CrashReportKitExtension`.

 ## Installation